Baby Proofing Your House 101: The Ultimate Checklist

 Hide those chemicals high up

 All chemicals should be kept locked away or well out of reach.

 Keep washing and drying machine doors fastened and locked

 Start Baby Proofing and Ensure Safety in Your Home

-Take an afternoon to put these safety checks in place — it’ll make you feel more ready for baby!
+Take an afternoon to put these safety checks for baby proofing your house in place — it’ll make you feel more ready for baby!
 Then, start to integrate these habits into your day-to-day life so that when your baby comes home with you it will be second nature.

 Related Topics: Home DIY